 Not having enough time is a big pain point, particularly for millennials.
 Fast and fun workouts have become the norm, and are proving exceptionally popular.
 With the introduction of high intensity, interval training (HIIT), people can get maximum impact over a short, 45 minute period.
 Exercises are quick, diverse and team based, where a workout becomes a social and community event, encouraging fitness and an enjoyable experience.

 While prices can vary in the franchise industry, fitness studios today have taken the step to offer affordable memberships.
-An F45 class in Perth for example, is currently $35, while a class in Brisbane is $25.
 But by offering a middle ground below the high prices of hiring a personal trainer and low prices of large gyms who provide no support, members now have the option of paying for a gym that offers both expert guidance and the option to go it alone while not breaking the bank.